Advertiser Disclosure

 • New credit: 10 percent of your FICO score

-There’s also VantageScore, that’s slowly rising in popularity.
+There’s also VantageScore, which is slowly rising in popularity.
 The score range is the same, but the way your score is calculated is slightly different:

 • Total credit usage, balance and available credit: Extremely influential to your VantageScore